bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 {% include collapse.html title="$BITRISE_APP_URL" content="`$BITRISE_APP_URL`: The URL or your app on [bitrise.io](https://www.bitrise.io).
 This is not the same as the git repository URL!
 An app URL has the following format:

-`app.bitrise.io/APP-SLUG/`"%}
+`app.bitrise.io/APP-SLUG/`

+For example: https://app.bitrise.io/app/31e481ce08e0xfd9".
+This is not a real app URL, of course: a genuine URL can't contain an x.%}

 {% include collapse.html title="$BITRISE_APP_SLUG" content="`$BITRISE_APP_SLUG`: The slug that uniquely identifies your app on [bitrise.io](https://www.bitrise.io).
-It's part of the app URL, too. "%}
+It's part of the app URL, too.

+For example, let's take a look at this app URL: https://app.bitrise.io/app/31e481ce08e0xfd9.
+The app slug is `31e481ce08e0xfd9` in this example.
+This is not a real app URL and app slug, of course: a genuine slug can't contain an x."%}

 {% include collapse.html title="$BITRISE_BUILD_URL" content="`$BITRISE_BUILD_URL`: The URL of the build on [bitrise.io](https://www.bitrise.io).
 A build URL has the following format:

-`app.bitrise.io/build/BUILD-SLUG`"%}
+`app.bitrise.io/build/BUILD-SLUG`

+For example: https://app.bitrise.io/build/d75abbebxfc9ca4e.
+This is not a real build URL, of course: a genuine URL can't contain an x in the build slug."%}

 {% include collapse.html title="$BITRISE_BUILD_SLUG" content="`$BITRISE_BUILD_SLUG`: The slug that uniquely identifies a build on [bitrise.io](https://www.bitrise.io).
 It's part of the build URL, too.

-For example, let's take a look at this build URL: https://app.bitrise.io/build/d65abbebxfc9ca4e.
+For example, let's take a look at this build URL: https://app.bitrise.io/build/d75abbebxfc9ca4e.
 The build slug is `d65abbebxfc9ca4e` in this example.
 This is not a real build URL and build slug, of course: a genuine URL can't contain an x."%}

 {% include collapse.html title="$BITRISE_BUILD_TRIGGER_TIMESTAMP" content="`$BITRISE_BUILD_TRIGGER_TIMESTAMP`: The date and time when the build was triggered."%}